Tony is a writer and photographer who lives in Pretoria, South Africa.

 Descriptions like these, however, can lead to an over-romanticised idea of what jazz is all about.
-Jazz is certainly an art of the moment, but it is also an art in and of a particular history, and history flows out of every horn playing jazz, every rhythm, every harmony and word sung by a jazz singer.
+Jazz is certainly an art of the moment, but it is also an art in and of a particular history.
+That history flows out of every horn playing jazz, and every rhythm, harmony and lyric sung by a jazz vocalist.

 So what is left that can be called unique to jazz?